sudocode-ai/agent-execution-engine/README.md

 - Agent-agnostic interface for building ProcessConfig
 - Metadata and capabilities declaration
 - Built-in support for Claude Code
-- Extensible for adding new agents (Aider, Gemini, Codex, etc.)
+- Extensible for adding new agents (Gemini, Codex, etc.)

 **Key exports:**
 - `IAgentAdapter` - Interface for creating agent adapters